devnotive/generic-api/README.md

 # generic-project-backend
+An API template in nodejs/typescript with sign up and login already setup.

+## Setup

 Begin by including .idea in .gitignore

-## Setup

 Make sure to install the dependencies: